Mutundi/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 8: Delete the file betty
 Script 9: Delete the directory my_first_directory that is in the /tmp directory.
-Script 10: changes the working directory to the previous one
+Script 10: changes the working directory to the previous one Script 11: a script that lists all files